toryfarmer/SeniorThesis/README.md

-My Code Base for my senior thesis.
-Contains 3 python files:
+My Code Base for my senior thesis at WashU under Mladen Wickerhauser.

--The Machine Learning Algorithm
+This repository contains 3 python files:

+-The machine learning - based implementation

--The Python part of the Classical Algorithm
+-The python part of the classical implementation

--The Python script to resize images.
+-The python script to resize images

 I've also uploaded the final PDF of my thesis, which is the Friewald Work III pdf file.